This class provides the basic mechanism to do String Interpolation.

 To provide your own string interpolator, create an implicit class

-which adds a method to StringContext
+which adds a method to StringContext.
+Here's an example:

 implicit class JsonHelper(private val sc: StringContext) extends AnyVal {